anuragguptagh/udacity-car-lanelines-p1/README.md

 b) Blur the image to reduce noise
 c) Use canny algorithm to extract edges
 d) Use Hough transform to select distinct and useful lines
-e) Apply heuristics to weed out some unnecessry images
+e) Apply heuristics to weed out some unnecessary edges
-f) Merge smaller and sometimes diverging lines to propose lane lines
+f) Merge directionally similar but sometimes diverging lines to propose lane lines
-g) Smoothen changes in lane lines by taking a moving average of recent past lane lines
+g) Smoothen changes in lane lines over time by taking a moving average of recent past lane lines

 # Shortcomings
 a) All parameters are currently heuristically determined